Gigi Hadid Looks Like a Winter Barbie in Pink Puffer Coat

 Christopher Peterson/Splash News

 Tiny sunglasses.
-Check.
+Check—thanks Kanye.
 Standout, patterned pants.
 Check.
 Oversized outerwear.
 Got it.
 Fashionable sneakers.
 Yup.

-Shake up your winter style!
-Swapping your usual black, brown or navy blue outerwear for something brighter has major fashion benefits without sacrificing your comfort.
+Shake up with winter style!
+By swapping your usual black, brown or navy blue outerwear for something brighter has major fashion benefits without sacrificing your warmth.
 Check out our favorite pink puffer coats below!

 Padded Jacket, Now $39.99